xplosionmind/quitsocialmedia.club/pages/Solutions.md

 ### Further reading

+- [Creating Decentralized Social Media Alternatives to Facebook and Twitter](https://thereboot.com/creating-decentralized-social-media-alternatives-to-facebook-and-twitter/ "Creating Decentralized Social Media Alternatives to Facebook and Twitter") by Robert W. Gehl on [The Reboot](https://thereboot.com/ "The Reboot")
 - [Redecentralize blog](https://redecentralize.org/blog "Redecentralize’s blog"), an independent, volunteer-driven organisation promoting the decentralisation of our digital technology.
 - [Internet of People](https://iop.global "Internet of People")